homecoded/demo/HC04-secret-of-mental-island-by-homecoded/readme.md

 into a string where each character represents an index of the used-notes array.
 The indexes are encoded as base35 encoded numbers.
 That means a number may be comprised of digits 0-9 and the letters a to y.
-This analogous to hexadecimal numbers, which only contain numbers 0-9 and letters a-f.
+This analogous to hexadecimal numbers, which are based on the number 16 and thus contain numbers 0-9 and letters a-f.
 To encode the music base31 would have sufficed but I decide to use a number that is also used as a frequency in the note table.
 This duplication of the number 35 helps compress the code just a tiny little bit better.